-Have I or someone else got Concussion?
-How to tell pitch side if you or someone else needs to stop playing.
+Have I or someone else got a Concussion?
+How to tell the pitch side if you or someone else needs to stop playing?

 A concussion is a traumatic brain injury and should not be ignored.
 It happens in many sports and can be from a contact or non-contact injury and is typically from rotational or linear forces transmitted to the brain.